witnet/documentation/docs/try/next-steps.md

 ## What to expect from your node's balance and reputation

-- Getting your first block proposal accepted by the network and minting your first wit tokens is not easy, and can take from a few minutes up to 48 hours (or more!) due to the probabilistic nature of the [cryptographic sortition] algorithm that rules the system.
+- Getting your first block proposal accepted by the network and minting your first wit tokens is not easy, and can take from a few hours up to several days (or more!) due to the probabilistic nature of the [cryptographic sortition] algorithm that rules the system.
-- As with minting blocks, being assigned a request for the first time can take some time: from several minutes up to 48 hours (or more!).
-Once you have resolved at least one request, your node will earn reputation and it will start getting assignments more often.
+- As with minting blocks, being assigned a request for the first time can take some time.
+Once you have mined one block or resolved at least one request, your node will earn reputation and it will start getting assignments more often.

 !!! warning "Don't panic"
     Note that it is **perfectly normal** for a node to show 0 "balance", "reputation", "blocks included" or "accepted commits" for the first days of it being up.
     Please be patient, new identities in the system are subject to a slow start for critical security reasons.
+    Read below for tips on how to increase your node's probability of mining.

+## Stake some WIT tokens to increase your node's probability of mining

+The most efficient way to increase your node's probability of mining is to deposit some WIT tokens into its address.

+In doing so, your node will be able to start participating in resolving data requests, which allows it to earn reputation points and join the _Active Reputation Set (ARS)_ — a list of nodes that have recently proved their reliability.

+This is crucial to increasing the mining probability because the network prioritizes blocks from identities with reputation or belonging to the ARS.

+Once you transfer some amount of WIT tokens to your node, staking starts to happen automatically after 25 hours.

+!!! info "Getting WIT tokens"
+    Join the [Witnet community][Telegram] and the [Witnet OTC community][OTC] on Telegram to find out how to get an initial amount of WIT tokens that you can put into your node.

 ## Monitoring your node's progress